 Restroom facilities are very limited and available in Terminal 21 after check-in.

 After the tour is complete (approximately 30 minutes) guests will be escorted off the ship and to the nearest gate.

-Fleet Week 2014 Also Made Possible by These Sponsors
+Fleet Week 2015 Was Made Possible by These Sponsors and Partners

 Broward Navy Days, Inc.5300 North Federal Hwy, Fort Lauderdale, FL 33308T: 954-649-4777